adambard/learnxinyminutes-docs/cobol.html.markdown

       * Date      Author        Maintenance Requirement
       * --------- ------------  ---------------------------------------
       * 16/02/2020 MIKAEL KEMSTEDT  Started writing the guide.
+      * 17/02/2020 MIKAEL KEMSTEDT  Changed some formatting and added
+      *                             a more in-depth explanation
+      *                             of files.
       *
       *****************************************************************
-      * There are 4 kinds of levels in COBOL:
+      * There are 5 kinds of levels in COBOL:
+      * PROGRAM
       * DIVISION
       * SECTION
       * PARAGRAPH